JamesBuckland98/FullStack_JavaScript_Website/README.md

 get all the modules
 2. In the root directory of the project run npm start.
 This will use concurrently to cd into both the front endand back end directory and fire their start scripts
-3. Goto [http://localhost:3000/](http://localhost:3000/) once the server has started running.(Please note that yu have to be connected to eduroam or the vpn in order to connect to the cardiff uni database server).
+3. Goto [http://localhost:3000/](http://localhost:3000/) once the server has started running.(Please note that you have to be connected to eduroam or the vpn in order to connect to the cardiff uni database server).

 ## Assumptions Made
 * Users don't know the tempurature of the location they're at.
 In order to deal with this I have linked the project up to Open Weather API to get the temperature base on latituade and longitude.